R-Bowes/TradeStone/README.md

 - Login through `login.html` to access the respective dashboard.
 - Professionals can create a profile which is stored in Firestore and displayed on the browse page.

+Error messages for login, signup and account settings now appear directly on the page instead of using JavaScript alert boxes.

 All pages import `firebase-init.js` which centralizes Firebase initialization.
 Update that file with your credentials and the app will use them across every page.